rest-for-physics/rest-for-physics.github.io/installation/installation.md

 {: .no_toc }

 The only mandatory prerequisite of REST is ROOT6.
 Details on the installation of ROOT will be found at the [ROOT's official site](https://root.cern.ch).
-One may directly find binary distributions on its [download page](https://root.cern.ch/downloading-root).
-If not, try to compile and install it manually.

-{: .warning} The best choice is to compile ROOT6 from source.
-If ROOT6 compiles without problems, REST-for-Physics will do it.
+One may directly find binary distributions on its [download page](https://root.cern.ch/downloading-root), although **the best choice is to compile ROOT6 from source**.
+If ROOT6 compiles without problems, REST-for-Physics will usually compile without major issues.

-We provide a script inside `scripts/installation/installROOT.sh`, to automatize the process of downloading, compiling and installing a predefined version of ROOT in your local system.
-If your system comes installed with all the [ROOT prerequisites](https://root.cern.ch/build-prerequisites) the installation using this script should be smooth.
+We provide a script `installROOT.sh` inside the directory `scripts/installation/` to automatize the process of downloading, compiling and installing a predefined version of ROOT in your local system.
+If your system comes installed with all the [ROOT prerequisites](https://root.cern/install/dependencies/) the installation using this script should be smooth.
+Problems during the ROOT compilation are usually solved by indicating the appropriate paths for python, or using the appropriate compilation flags.
+It is recommended to have a look to the `installROOT.sh` script to identify the REST community recommended ROOT version, and the compilation flags that we tipically use.

-Example of installing ROOT6 using REST installation script.
+Thus, downloading, compiling and installing ROOT6 using the REST installation script is as simple as execute the following and cross your finger.

 ```
 cd rest-framework/scripts/installation/
 ./installROOT.sh
 ```

+This script may fail, if it is the case, do not run the script again, just go to the generated build directory, usually at `$HOME/apps/root-xxx/build`, and try to compile again using `cmake ..` and `make -j install`.
+Copy/paste the errors on google to identify the cause of the error, or direclty post your issue at the [ROOT Forum](https://root-forum.cern.ch) they will reply quickly,

-The script will install a particular version of ROOT defined inside the script, and it will add to your bashrc a line to load ROOT each time you start a new terminal session.
+If the script is sucessful it will install a particular version of ROOT defined inside the script, and it will add to your `.bashrc` a line to load ROOT each time you start a new terminal session.

 ROOT will be installed at `$HOME/apps`.
 Feel free to modify the `installROOT.sh` script to choose a different installation directory or ROOT version.

 Before starting the REST installation, make sure you are running the desired ROOT version and binary.